 NOTE: Steps 4-5 are optional.
 As part of the initial set up of the cost model, the version has likely already been created or selected.
-This step simply provides you a quick and easy way to select another version to use or create a new one from scratch, if needed.
+This step simply provides a quick-and-easy way to select another version to use, or create a new one from scratch, if needed.

-- 6. In the Define cost method exclusions page, do any of the following to configure the cost method exclusions table: - To add an exclusion, click + Add definition. - To edit an exclusion, click its edit icon in the Actions column. - 7.
-In the Add/Edit exclusion dialog, complete the following fields, and click Save:
+- 6. In the Define cost method exclusions page, do any of the following to configure the cost method exclusions table: - To add an exclusion, select + Add exclusion. - 7.
+In the Add/Edit exclusion dialog box, complete the following fields, and select Save:

-Field Description Name Type a name for the exclusion.
-Description Type a description for the exclusion.
-Add a filter Use the Filter Wizard to identify what cost items in the Cost Detail table to exclude from processing.
-For instructions on using the Filter Wizard, see "Using the Filter Wizard" in the online help.
+Field Description Name Enter a name for the exclusion.
+Description Enter a description for the exclusion.
+Cost category <required> From the drop-down, select a cost category for the exclusion.</required> Add a filter For instructions about using the Filter Wizard, see "Using the Filter Wizard" in the online help.

 - 8. If you are creating a new model, the next step is to define markup groups.
-Click Next in the bottom right corner of the page or click the Markup group definitions tab at the top of the page. - 9.
-If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+In the bottom right corner of the page, select Next, or at the top of the page, select the Markup group definitions tab. - 9.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model, or go directly to processing the cost model if this is your only change.